AndrewKinsman/Kaggle-Titanic-tidyverse/Titanic_tidyverse.md

               mutate(Fare = ifelse(is.na(Fare), round(median(Fare, na.rm = TRUE), 4), Fare))
 ```

-While we're on the subject of embarkation ports, passenger classes and fares, let's tale a quick look at how they each relate to survival chances:
+While we're on the subject of embarkation ports, passenger classes and fares, let's take a quick look at how they each relate to survival chances:

 ```r